Viminacium: Location and excavation

 One specific fresco of a young woman is labeled the jewel of Viminacium and the most beautiful fresco of the Late Antiquity.
 The fresco resembles somewhat a famous Mona Lisa and local archaeologists named it "Divina".
 The woman is dressed in a gold-hemmed dress, indicating high social status.
 "Divina" is the centerpiece of the tomb and probably represents the woman who was buried in it.

 Tomb No. 5517 has an unusual representation of the Heavenly Rider and the Christogram.
 In front of the rider there is a turquoise panther with wide open jaws.
 Behind the rider is a running dog, colored in dark red, with the dark blue contour.
 The trees are painted in the dark and light blue colors, in the manner of the Garden of Eden.
 Though purportedly depicting a hunting scene, it actually symbolically shows the transformation of paganism into Christianity.
 The rider is placed between a panther, which in Christian iconography depicts sin, cruelty, and the Antichrist, and a dog, which symbolizes justice, grace, peace, and truth.
 The Pagan is depicted in red color, climbing to the heaven, and then transform in the rider which is blue.
 It is estimated to be painted in the 3rd century.

 Artisan shops with the furnaces for baking bricks were discovered, so as the thermae.
 Six pools were uncovered, which were decorated with the floral and animal motifs.
 It was a steambath, with hot air circulating between the colonnettes and warming the bricks below the floor slabs.
 Massage rooms occupied the central section of the thermae.
 Lanterns were discovered in the facility, pointing that the night bathing was possible.
 The water was conducted using the natural fall via an aqueduct.
 10 km of aqueduct have been explored so far.
+The water was not naturally thermal, so it was heated.
+Floors and walls were luxuriously crafted, including the dressing rooms.
+Children were prohibited from entering.
+However, the water in the pools was not being changed and water chlorination was unknown at the time, so the thermae and the unhygienic public toilets were source of diseases.